-When picking your Pokémon teals for Pokémon Go’s Battle League, your choices will change based on what competition is happening.
-In this guide, we’re going to present to you the Ultra League tier list that you can use for the standard Ultra League in Pokémon Go for July 2021, which will be Season 8.
+When picking your Pokémon teams for Pokémon Go’s Battle League, your choices will change based on what competition is happening and what Pokémon you have available to you.
+For this guide, we’re going to focus on a tier list for the Ultra League from October to November 2021, featuring Pokémon Go’s season 9 meta.

 You can only pick from three Pokémon to have in your team.
-Each of your Pokémon cannot exceed 2,500 CP.
 For the Ultra League, you can use any Pokémon, so long as they do not exceed that 2,500 CP cap.
 For your three Pokémon, you’ll be picking a Lead, a Switch, and a Closer for your team, each of them serving a purpose to defeat any opponent you face in the Battle League.
 Many of these Pokémon will need to utilize XL candy.

 The Ultra League tier list